accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate functions on the screen that are triggered by a movement of the device or a gesture towards the device (for example, look for instructions in the interface or in documentation associated with the application that describe this type of triggering).
+1. Identify functions on the screen that are triggered by a movement of the device or a gesture towards the device (for example, look for instructions in the interface or in documentation associated with the application that describe this type of triggering).
 1. Check that
 	- that the functionality can be triggered without movement, for example by activating a button or a link;
 	- and that the application provides a method for deactivating motion detection (for example, a parameter in the application).